Yet another blizzard buries storm-battered parts of Northeast

 Although the latest storm wasn't expected to knock out power to as many power customers as last week's nor'easter did, because the snow is lighter and fluffier, more than 237,000 customers in Massachusetts were without power Tuesday afternoon.

 The storm was expected to last through most of Tuesday, disrupting road and air travel.
-Amtrak suspended service from Boston to New York's Penn Station for most of the morning.
+Amtrak said it would restore most service between Boston and New York City on Wednesday.

 The blizzard warning predicts sustained winds of greater than 35 mph, along with visibility of less than a quarter mile for prolonged periods, according to the National Weather Service.